Halep beats Gauff 6-4, 7-6 (2) to reach Toronto semifinals - WHIZ News

 In the night session, Beatriz Haddad Maia of Brazil ousted 12th-seed Belinda Bencic of Switzerland 2-6, 6-3, 6-3.
 On Thursday, Haddad Maia beat top-ranked Iga Swiatek of Poland.

-In the late match, 14th-seeded Karolina Pliskova of the Czech Republic played Zheng Qinwen of China.
+In the late match, 14th-seeded Karolina Pliskova of the Czech Republic beat Zheng Qinwen of China 4-6, 6-4, 6-4.